rishikksh20/FastSpeech2/README.md

 ```buildoutcfg
 pip install torch torchvision
 ```
-In this repo I have used Pytorch 1.6.0 for `torch.bucketize` feature which is not present in previous versions PyTorch.
+In this repo I have used Pytorch 1.6.0 for `torch.bucketize` feature which is not present in previous versions of PyTorch.

 * Installing other requirements :